Minitel: History

-A trial involving 55 residential and business telephone customers using experimental terminals commenced in Saint-Malo on 15 July 1980, two days after a presentation to President Valéry Giscard d'Estaing on 13 July.
-This trial expanded to 2,500 customers in other regions in autumn 1980.
-Beginning in May 1981, 4,000 experimental terminals with a different design were distributed in Ille-et-Vilaine, and commercial service using Minitel terminals was launched in 1982.
+On 15 July 1980, a trial involving 55 residential and business telephone customers using experimental terminals commenced in Saint-Malo, two days after a presentation to President Valéry Giscard d'Estaing on 13 July.
+In autumn 1980, this trial expanded to 2,500 customers in other regions.
+In May 1981, 4,000 experimental terminals with a different design were distributed in Ille-et-Vilaine.
+In 1982 commercial service using Minitel terminals was launched.
 By the end of 1983, there were 120,000 Minitel terminals in France.
-It became highly successful in 1984 when the French government distributed free Minitel terminals to households.
+In 1984, it became highly successful when the French government distributed free Minitel terminals to households.

 Minitel became a financial success for the PTT, as using the service cost the 2022 equivalent of 30 euro cent per minute.
 The telephone company primarily provided the white pages, while establishing infrastructure for other entities to offer services.
-Minitel facilitated access to various categories including the phone directory (free), mail-order retail companies, airline or train ticket purchases, information services, databases, message boards, online dating services, and computer games.
+Minitel facilitated access to categories including the phone directory (free), mail-order retail companies, airline or train ticket purchases, information services, databases, message boards, online dating services, and computer games.

 By 1985, games and electronic messaging accounted for 42 percent of Minitel traffic, with messaging alone representing 17 percent of traffic by 1988.
 The platform became particularly popular among young people, who would engage in late-night sessions playing text-based online video games.

 By early 1986, 1.4 million terminals were connected to the Minitel network, with plans to distribute an additional million by the end of the year.
 This expansion faced opposition from newspapers concerned about competition from an electronic network.
 In 1980, Ouest-France expressed the concern that Minitel would "separate people from each other and endanger social relationships".
 To mitigate opposition from the newspapers, they were permitted to establish the first consumer services on Minitel.
 Libération offered 24-hour online news, including results from events at the 1984 Summer Olympics in Los Angeles that occurred overnight in France.
 Providers promoted their services in their own publications, which helped to market the Minitel network.
 Newspapers were founded specifically to create Minitel services.

 By 1988, three million terminals were installed, with 100,000 new units being added monthly.
 The telephone directory received 23 million calls per month, with 40,000 updates daily.
 Approximately six thousand other services were available, with around 250 new ones being added each month.